The #1 Employee Concern During Coronavirus and How Managers Can Help

 Burnout is the greatest area of concern for employees right now.
 According to Glint, comments in employee voice surveys about burnout have doubled since March.

 As a manager, you're likely balancing your own experience with change and how to show up in the most impactful way for your team.
-The good news is that we have data to report on the three ways to help your team fight burnout and free courses to help you show up for your team during this unique time:
+The good news is that we have data to report on the three ways to help your team fight burnout and courses to help you show up for your team during this unique time:

 1. Go the extra mile to intentionally and compassionately communicate.